Global Advances in Research

 The College of Arts and Sciences contributes to creative innovations and technological advancements that fuel the economic growth of Washington state and the nation.

-A Sample of Research Projects Currently Underway
+A Sample of Our Research

 Political scientist Travis Ridout is working to increase the transparency of the electoral process through the Wesleyan Media Project, a nonpartisan initiative to comprehensively track and analyze political ads run by candidates, parties, and special interest groups.